dadavalangege/self_cs_studying_notes/1. Computer Architecture/Notes.md

 - better to add brackets in if statements to avoid identation confusion
 - add breaks after each case in switch statements

-## C Intro: Pointers, Arrays, Strings: Pointers and Bugs
+## Pointers, Arrays, Strings: Pointers and Bugs

 - A variable may be initialized in its declaration.
 If not, we need to remember to initialize it afterwards, otherwise it will hold garbage inside (undefined content).
 - A lot of C has **undefined behaviour**: **Heisenbugs** (bugs that are random/hard to reproduce, and seem to disappear or change when debugging).
 Bohrbugs are the opposite, they are reproducible.